Bipolar

 Bipolar impacts various aspects of individuals’ lives, from personal relationships to professional pursuits.
 Although mood fluctuations are a universal part of being human, bipolar can make your mood change dramatically, from feeling very depressed to being overactive.

-You might have symptoms of depression or you might be overactive, the latter of which includes feeling energetic or restless, irritability, talking quickly, making impulsive decisions, being sexually promiscuous, or being argumentative or aggressive.
-This can be more than just ordinary mood swings; it can cause extreme, often distressing, changes in mood.
+You might have symptoms of depression or you might be experiencing mania, the latter of which includes feeling energetic or restless, irritability, talking quickly, making impulsive decisions, being sexually promiscuous or being argumentative or aggressive.
+These more than just ordinary mood swings; it can cause extreme, often distressing, changes in mood.

 Common myths about bipolar